 - Individuals using homemade bombs to cause mass casualties.

-- Other methods of mass attacks may include knives, fires, drones or other weapons.
+- Other methods used in mass attacks may include knives, fires, drones or other weapons.

 - Observe warning signs.
-Signs might include unusual or violent communications, expressed anger or intent to cause harm and substance abuse.
+Signs might include unusual or violent communications, substance abuse, expressed anger or intent to cause harm.
 These warning signs may increase over time.